DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 ---
 # Best Practices

-This article describes the recommended ways to test with TestCafe and covers the following topics:
+This article describes the recommended ways to test with TestCafe.
+The main topics are as follows:

 * [E2E Test Scope](#e2e-test-scope)
 * [Smart Assertions](#smart-assertions)